mongodb/mongo/src/mongo/db/storage/README.md

 will probably return a Status (or throw an exception) at some point.
 However, rollback should never fail.

-**Q**: RecoveryUnit::commitIfNeeded() has a return value, but I didn't find codes where return value is used.
-What does false suppose to mean?
-Does it mean I/O failure, wait to succeed, or wait to retry?
-In general, in my understanding, RecoveryUnit::commitIfNeeded() is supposed to write out some partial data to transactional logs.
-If that's the case, maybe in RocksRecoveryUnit::commitIfNeeded(), we should call the write option that doesn't force fsync when writing to WAL, while in the final commit, force the WAL sync.
-**A**: We’ll be removing commitIfNeeded from the public API.
-It’s used by mmapv1 internally.

 RocksDB
 -------
 **Q**: I think RocksRecoveryUnit::awaitCommit should remain in RecoveryUnit but be renamed to ::awaitLogSync.
-If force log once per second is done, then this blocks until the next commitIfNeededCall.
+If force log once per second is done, then this blocks until the next time log is forced to disk.
 But I think we [should] be explicit about "commit" vs "forcing redo log to storage" given that many engines including InnoDB, RocksDB & MongoDB let commit get done without a log force.
 **A**: We agree that these should be two separately defined pieces of functionality.